balena-os/balena-supervisor/docs/API.md

 > **Note:** on devices with supervisor version lower than 7.22.0, replace all `BALENA_` variables with `RESIN_`, e.g. `RESIN_SUPERVISOR_ADDRESS` instead of `BALENA_SUPERVISOR_ADDRESS`.

+> **Note:** `updateStatus`, `appUuid` and service `image` are only available from supervisor version 17.7.0 and above.

-Get a list of fleets, services and their statuses.
-This will reflect the current state of the supervisor, and not the target state.
+Get the state of app updates, including a list of the installed apps, the target release and the status of services.
+This also includes the overall [update status](https://docs.balena.io/learn/manage/device-statuses#update-statuses) of the update.

 From an app container:
 ```bash